Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Outerplanar DAGs have Constant Stack Number

 Now consider the next step with a transitive vertex~$z$ added to $P = P(u)$.
 (If the next vertex is monotone, then $P$ is final and we are done.)
-Then $z$ is stacked onto an edge~$ab$ of~$Q_1^+$ or~$Q_2^+$.
+Then $z$ is stacked onto an edge~$ab$ of~$Q_1^+$ or~$Q_2^+$ (gray/dashed in \cref{fig:partition_properties}).
 We replace edge~$ab$ in~$Q_1^+$ (or~$Q_2^+$) by the path~$(a,z,b)$.
 This way, $Q_1^+$ and $Q_2^+$ are still oriented in $G$ consistently towards $u$ or away from $u$.
 Since~$G$ is outerplanar, no future vertex is also stacked onto $ab$.
 Hence, the next vertex with a parent in $P$ is again stacked onto an edge of $Q_1^+$ or an edge of $Q_2^+$.
-It follows that the subpaths $Q_1 := Q_1^+ - \{v\}$ and~$Q_2 := Q_2^+ - \{w\}$ are contained in~$G[v_P]$ and again fulfill~\propref{prop:two_paths} for $P = P(u)$.
+It follows that the subpaths $Q_1 := Q_1^+ - \{v\}$ and~$Q_2 := Q_2^+ - \{w\}$ are contained in~$G[P]$ and again fulfill~\propref{prop:two_paths} for $P = P(u)$. \end{subproof}

-\proofsubparagraph{$\calP$ is a directed \Hpartition.} We show that in each step of the construction sequence~$\calP$ is indeed a directed \Hpartition, i.e., all edges between any two parts $P(u_1),P(u_2) \in \calP$ are oriented in the same direction.
+\begin{subproof}[$\boldsymbol{\calP}$ is a directed $\boldsymbol{H}$-partition] We show that in each step of the construction sequence~$\calP$ is indeed a directed \Hpartition, i.e., all edges between any two parts $P(u_1),P(u_2) \in \calP$ are oriented in the same direction.
 Assume without loss of generality that monotone vertex $u_1$ appears before monotone vertex $u_2$ in the construction sequence.
-Thus at the time $u_2$ is stacked onto some edge, $P(u_1)$ is already in $\calP$ and $u_2$ is a child of some vertex in $ P(u_1) $.
+Thus at the time $u_2$ is stacked onto some edge, $P(u_1)$ is already in $\calP$ and contains at least one parent of $ u_2 $.
 If $u_2$ is a right (left) child, we show that all edges are oriented from $P(u_1)$ to $P(u_2)$, respectively from $P(u_2)$ to $P(u_1)$.
 This clearly holds immediately after the construction step for $u_2$.

 By symmetry, assume that $u_2$ is a right child.
 Then the paths $Q_1^+$ and $Q_2^+$ for $P(u_2)$ are both in $G$ directed towards $u_2$ and away from the parents of $u_2$.
-Now consider the next step with a transitive vertex $z$ added to $P(u_2)$ such that $z$ also has a parent in $P(u_1)$.
+Now consider the next step with a transitive vertex $z$ added to $P(u_2)$ such that $z$ also has one of its parents in $P(u_1)$.
 Then $z$ is stacked onto the first edge of $Q_1^+$ or the first edge of $Q_2^+$.
-As $z$ is transitive, the edge between $P(u_1)$ and $z$ is oriented towards $z \in P(u_2)$, as desired.
+As $z$ is transitive, the edge between $P(u_1)$ and $z$ is oriented towards $z \in P(u_2)$, as desired. \end{subproof}